Humberto Suazo: Monterrey

 time to secure the title.
 Rayados won by an aggregate score of 6–4 against Cruz Azul, taking the championship.

 Real Zaragoza

 On 8 January 2010, he left Monterrey and signed for the Spanish club Real Zaragoza on a loan deal with an option for Zaragoza to buy Suazo for 10 million euros.
-He made his debut for Zaragoza in a 0–0 draw against Xerez at La Romareda stadium.
+He made his debut for Zaragoza in a 0–0 draw against Xerez at the La Romareda stadium.

 As of 20 May 2010, Suazo's card still belongs to Monterrey and its worth has been raised to $25 million, provided that Real Zaragoza does not make valid their option to buy his card at $14 million.